sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 # Segerfeldt.EventSourcing Usage

-This document is meant to help develop clients using the Segerfeldt.EventSourcing NuGet packages.
-If you are not familiar with the concept, there is documentation describing [event-sourcing](./ES.md) you should probably read first.
+This document is meant to help develop clients that employ the Segerfeldt.EventSourcing NuGet packages.
+If you are not familiar with event sourcing, you should probably read the [documentation describing the concepts](./ES.md) first.

 See the Apps/ directory for example applications.